 IELTS or International English Language Testing System is designed mainly for non-native speakers.
 All the top universities in the world have set specific IELTS marks cut-off for immigrant students.
 That’s why you have to aim for a higher band score in the IELTS exam.
 Many European countries consider your IELTS scores before granting you a visa.
 So, you need to be thoroughly prepared before sitting on this tough exam.
 You should be well versed with the exam pattern.
 Otherwise, you will end up losing a lot of marks due to poor time management.

-In this article, we have included a number of tips to keep in mind before giving IELTS test.
-So, you enter the exam hall with good preparation and come out with flying colours.
+In this article, we have included a number of tips to keep in mind before giving the IELTS test.
+So, you enter the exam hall with good preparation and come out with flying colors.

 There are five categories of IELTS exam on the basis of difficulty level and candidates –